Saturday, December 23, 2017

 4. To deal with his sudden change in fortune, Eddie Murphy jumps into the john to take a toke, and Dan Aykroyd lights up a spliff in disguise as a Jamaican in Trading Places (1983), set at Christmastime.

-5. In The Man Who Came to Dinner (1941), the unwanted visitor's host is based on H.H.
+5. In The Man Who Came to Dinner (1941), the unwanted visitor's host Ernest Stanley is based on H.H.
 Timken, the Ohio industrialist who planned to bankroll hemp production in the US.
-Absinthe is mentioned.
+A reference to absinthe from the 1939 Moss Hart / George S. Kaufman play on which the film is based is removed in the film, where the crime in the line, "If that's for the Stanleys, tell them they've been arrested for counterfeiting," is changed to "dealing dope."

 6. In the 1951 movie The Lemon Drop Kid, Bob Hope sniffs Santa's pipe and pantomimes flying while singing the song "Silver Bells":